 You can use this tool to practice your listening and speaking skills – especially when you use web conferencing to give a live presentation!

-The teaching program remains the same, there are no changes to the program dates, duration of the course, assessment items, content or quality of learning.
+The teaching programme remains the same, there are no changes to the programme dates, duration of the course, assessment items, content or quality of learning.

 This will be outlined in a timetable personalised for you.